lasseborly/whatisaroleplayinggame/README.md

-Role-playing games are kind of "Let's pretend", you all play around a table, using your imaginations to tell the story.
+Role-playing games are kind of "Let's pretend", you all play around a table, using your imaginations to tell a story.

 Players play as Characters in the game - and you describe what your Character says and does.